Structured Data Guide

 Shopping aggregator

-Merchant product page — single product
+Merchant PDP — single product

-Merchant product page — with colour/size variants
+Merchant PDP — with colour/size variants

 Star ratings in organic search

-Pros and cons in search results
+Pros and cons in search results *

 Price drop alerts